Women's Studies (WMST)College of Arts and Humanities

 The Honors Program is designed to give students the opportunity to pursue an area of passionate academic interest in greater depth than that allowed by formal classes.
 Honors students engage in rigorous interdisciplinary research under the close supervision and mentorship of a Women's Studies faculty member.
 Students can be expected to gain a deeper understanding of some aspect of women's, gender, and/or sexuality studies and to develop habits of self-reliance, individual initative, and critical analysis.
 The culminating thesis may be a sustained piece of writing or a substantial creative or activist project.

 Student Societies and Professional Organizations

 Iota, Iota, Iota (Triota) is the Women's Studies Honor Society.
-This organization strives to maintain feminist values of egalitarianism, inclusiveness, and the celebration of the diversity of women's experiences that are central to Women's Studies.
-Triota works to promote student research and activism in socio-political issues that affect all minority groups and aims to recognize and promote the academic achievements of Women's Studies and Lesbian, Gay, Bisexual, and Transgender Studies courses.
+This organization strives to maintain feminist values of egalitarianism and inclusiveness.
+It celebrates the diversity of experiences that are central to Women's Studies.
+Triota works to promote student research and activism in socio-political issues that affect all minority groups and aims to recognize and promote the academic achievements of students enrolled in Women's Studies and Lesbian, Gay, Bisexual, and Transgender Studies courses.

 Scholarships and Financial Assistance